Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: June 4, 2025

 Senate companion to HB 317.
-Would enact ORC section 5501.84 to restrict government drone procurement from foreign entities.
+Would enact section 5501.84 to prohibit state and local government purchase of small unmanned aircraft systems manufactured or assembled by covered foreign entities.

 Last action: April 30, 2025